Technologicat/unpythonic/doc/features.md

 **Added in v0.14.3**.

-Equip a manually created exception instance with a traceback.
+In Python 3.7 and later, equip a manually created exception instance with a traceback.
 This is useful mainly in special cases, where `raise` cannot be used for some reason.
 (The `signal` function in the conditions-and-restarts system uses this.)

 ```python
 e = SomeException(...)